top of page

 Arts in Mind

-Arts in Mind is an art museum education and art therapy program designed for persons with living with young-onset and early stage Alzheimer's disease.
-Held virtually and/or in-person, participants reflect on selected artworks, learn about the artist and engage in meaningful discussions, with the opportunity to get creative in art therapy experientials.
+Arts in Mind is a Yale University Art Gallery method consisting of an art museum education and art therapy program designed for persons with living with dementia.
+Held virtually and/or in-person, participants reflect on selected artworks, learn about the artist and engage in meaningful discussions with the opportunity to get creative in art therapy experientials.
 Neurology and psychiatry medical residents, pre-med students and other diverse majors in health professions are provided with the opportunity to learn how art impacts memory disorders.
 This specialized training was co-developed in 2019 between Angel Duncan, Jessica Sack and Rachel Thompson from the Yale University Art Gallery.
 Arts in Mind is additionally provided to children and adolescents with a parent (or guardian) living with young-onset AD.
 The program introduces them to art museum education and creative self-expression through art therapy as a means for coping and learning ways to engage with their family.
 This training is provided to art museums worldwide.

 Bringing Art to Life

-Bringing Art to Life (BATL) is an expressive arts therapy program designed for teaching hospitals, academic institutions, and persons living with dementia (ADRD) that was developed between Daniel C. Potts, MD, FAAN and Angel C. Duncan in 2010.
+Bringing Art to Life (BATL) is an expressive arts therapy program designed for teaching hospitals, academic institutions, and persons living with dementia (ADRD) that was developed between Daniel C. Potts, MD, FAAN and Angel C. Duncan, PhD, MFT, ATR in 2010.
 This unique program is offered as an elective for diverse students majoring in health and medicine occupations that teaches them about neurocognitive impairments and the impact of the arts on brain health.
 Embodied Labs is a partnering company that provides the VR dementia experience for students to gain access into understanding what dementia may feel like.
 BATL collaborates with care facilities and students are partnered with a resident living with dementia and engage in art therapy sessions led by a credentialed art therapist.
-Dr. Potts teaches on neurological disease and personhood approaches while Angel teaches an introduction into AD and an introduction to art therapy for neurocognitive impairments.
-Arts in Mind at Yale has additionally partnered with BATL, bringing in the art museum element.

 Keynote Speaker